 The strong property market in Canada has many homeowners asking questions about selling their home.

 Perhaps this is your first home you’ve owned and you’ve never been involved in the sale process before, or maybe it’s just been awhile.
 If that’s the case – or you’re just not sure where to start – we’ve pulled together this step-by-step guide for selling your home.
+Watch the video below or read on for all the details.

 Top tip: we also have a guide to buying your home, if you’re also in the market for a new house!